 Normally, we would think of computer software maintenance as a part of the Software Development Life Cycle.
 But do we all understand the real importance of it?
-In 2019, Tidelift – an Open Source organization conducted a survey of software developers, resulting in more than thousands of answers.
+In 2019, Tidelift – an Open Source organization, conducted a survey of software developers, resulting in thousands of answers.
 The result is surprising: developers spent less time developing new code (32%) than maintaining software – developers said that 35% of their time was spent on software maintenance.
 To be specific, most respondents (70%) spend from 11% to 50% on code maintenance.
-If you calculate based on the 40-hour-work process, this figure equates to between 4.4 and 20 hours/ week!
+If you calculate based on the 40-hour work process, this figure equates to between 4.4 and 20 hours/per week!
 What a gap!

-While other tech bloggers have reported to spend averagely 50% of their time on computer software maintenance, this all comes down to the same problems: organizations are spending more on maintenance than pursuing new projects and getting things done.
+While other tech bloggers have reported spending an average of 50% of their time on computer software maintenance, this all comes down to the same problems: organizations are spending more on maintenance than pursuing new projects and getting things done.

-All IT organizations need to patch help desk insights into their application development brainstorming and performance evaluations, to successfully identify areas of persistent application problems and failures.
+All IT organizations need to patch help desk insights into their application development brainstorming and performance evaluations to identify areas of persistent application problems and failures successfully.
 Based on that, they can address the problems fully by repairing them or replacing them with another solution.

-By giving the youths the chance to understand what’s running instead of creating new products, you are optimizing your team so that the experienced ones can put their effort in more complex tasks.
+By giving the youths a chance to understand what’s running instead of creating new products, you are optimizing your team so that the experienced ones can put their effort into more complex tasks.

 Testing is a vital part of the development process.
-Yes, but there are so many cases when your developers team needs who are up against tight deadlines have no other choices but to throw their work to QA at the very last minute.
-The terrible consequence of this scenario is that only some parts of the application testing get done before the deploy phase.
+Yes, but there are so many cases when your developer’s team needs who are up against tight deadlines have no other choice but to throw their work to QA at the very last minute.
+The terrible consequence of this scenario is that only some parts of the application testing get done before the deployment phase.
 That means they go right into production without being totally tested.

 So, when the app goes live, there are high chances you must face some serious problem reports and troubleshooting, with fixes and workarounds resulting.
-Conversely, by thoroughly testing applications upfront for technical correctness, integration and usability, post-production computer software maintenance can be drastically reduced.
-To facilitate this, project managers need to plug in and ensure adequate times for software QA.
+Conversely, by thoroughly testing applications upfront for technical correctness, integration, and usability, post-production computer software maintenance can be drastically reduced.
+To facilitate this, project managers need to plug in and ensure adequate time for software QA.

 In a scenario like this, computer software maintenance is moved out of the shop and into the hands of the vendor, leaving you free time to focus on your core business advantages.
 One disadvantage is that you must communicate back and forth usually to see when the fixes or enhancements you want are going to get done.
 But trust us, everything is worth it if you get to live with the inconvenience.

-Technology is the thing that changes by seconds.
-Time to time, almost every organization has a legacy system that no longer delivers the value it used to.
+Technology is a thing that changes in seconds.
+From time to time, almost every organization has a legacy system that no longer delivers the value it used to.
 Basically, this is a time to consider sunsetting that system and planning to replace it with a new system.

-Under the pressure of deadlines to get a project launch in time, never reduce the time by neglecting quality tests, especially the critical regression test.
-This kind of testing places any application that is newly modified in a simulated production environment with other applications to test and ensure that integration with these other applications and called routines is working properly.
+Under the pressure of deadlines to get a project launched in time, never reduce the time by neglecting quality tests, especially the critical regression test.
+This kind of testing places any application that is newly modified in a simulated production environment with other applications to test and ensure that integration with these other applications and called routines are working properly.

 When regression testing is skipped, the chances of risk heightens that a newly modified app will break or cause other pieces of systems to break because of a coding error that was introduced.
 This brings down systems and causes service outages.

-Use a standardized procedure for installation of new software releases
+Use a standardized procedure for the installation of new software releases